mshagirov/pythonlab/_01-introduction/03_strings.md

 You can concatenate (join) multiple strings together using `+`.

+- `string1 + string2 + ...` : produces a new string that is composed of
+the strings, `string1`, `string2`, etc. joined together

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>
-print("Weyland" + "-" + "Yutani" + " " + "Corporation")
+print("Weyland-" + "Yutani " + "Corporation")
 </script></pre></div>

-To get the length of a string, the number of charachters in a string, use `len` function.
+Use `len` function to get a string length, the number of characters in a string.

+- `len(string)`: returns the length of the input string

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>